 The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
 The analysis results showed that one characteristic-based variable was needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, Subarea 6 Lake Washington waterfront parcels, were generally at lower assessment levels than the rest of the population.
+For instance, properties in Subarea 3 on Lake Washington Waterfront Excluding Major 051850 (Barbee Mill), were generally at lower assessment levels than the rest of the population.
 This annual update valuation model corrects for these strata differences.

-Area 063 2017 Annual Update King County Department of Assessments With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 217 useable residential sales in the area.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 251 useable residential sales in the area.

-Sales used in the valuation model were time adjusted to January 1, 2017.
+Sales used in the valuation model were time adjusted to January 1, 2018.
 The chosen adjustment model was developed using multiple regression.
 An explanatory adjustment table is included in this report.